-The COVID-19 pandemic is expected to continue to result in a global slowdown of economic activity.
+The COVID-19 pandemic continues to result in global economic uncertainty.
 Estimates and assumptions about future events and their effects cannot be determined with certainty and therefore require the exercise of judgment.
-As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require it to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
+As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require us to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
 These estimates may change as new events occur and additional information is obtained and are recognized in the consolidated financial statements as soon as they become known.
-Actual results could differ from those estimates and any such differences may be material to the financial statements.
+Actual results could differ from those estimates and any such differences may be material to the Company's consolidated financial statements.